 Minimum "B" in English Home Language or as a 1st language

 Overall average of 70% or higher in Grade 11 and Grade 12

-Proof of provisional acceptance from a SAICA Accredited University for the Chartered Accountant program.
+Proof of provisional acceptance from a SAICA accredited university for the CA(SA) programme.

 All applicants will be interviewed and shortlisted matriculants have to complete a psychometric assessment to determine suitability.

 65% or more in Accounts II